jolau/VibrationDAQ/README.md

 | FACTOR_128        | 1718.75                         | 0.419617                           | 859.375                                     |

 ### Spectral average count
-The `spectral_avg_count` determines determine the number of FFT records that the ADcmXL3021 averages when generating the final FFT result.
+The `spectral_avg_count` determines the number of FFT records that the ADcmXL3021 averages when generating the final FFT result.
 Up to 255 records.
 Good for getting FFT measurements over longer time periods.

 ### Calculate measurement duration
 #### FFT